microsoft/vscode/README.md

 ## Change Log

+### Version 0.3.2
+* Ability to control how debugger breaks into exceptions raised (always break, never break or only break if unhandled)
+* Disabled displaying of errors, as there are a few instances when errors are displayed in the IDE when not required

 ### Version 0.3.1
 * Remote debugging (updated documentation and fixed minor issues)
 * Fixed issues with formatting of files when path contains spaces